Lukem1937/Lukem1937/README.md

 ## Welcome!
 Hello and welcome to my profile!
 My name is Lucas Mateski and I am looking for a position in Data Analytics

-This is where I intend to keep an updated portfolio of my work, so feel free to explore!
+This is where I intend to keep an updated portfolio of my work in the PortfolioProject repository, so feel free to explore!

 I'm a senior in Econometrics and Quantitative Economics at the University of Illinois Urbana-Champaign, graduating May 2022